 After a few years, he switched to philosophy with a focus on Wittgenstein’s philosophy of language which lead into a second doctorate on which he is currently working.
 His thesis develops a Wittgensteinian approach to the history and philosophy of science that is based on seeing connections.
 He has published articles on Newton, Goethe, Wittgenstein, Barfield and Bortoft, as well as edited and translated a number of books on Goethean science.

-Troy has edited the Holistic Science Journal with Philip Franses.
-He has also edited the book Experience Colour, a large format exhibition catalogue that presents an exploration, understanding and application of colour, and What is Colour?, the collected works of Michael Wilson's groundbreaking holistic colour research, and co-edited Goethe, Ritter und die Polarität, an historical and scientific investigation of the polarity of optical phenomena.
+Troy co-edits the Holistic Science Journal, has edited Experience Colour (a large format exhibition catalogue that presents an exploration, understanding and application of colour), co-edited What is Colour?, the collected works of Michael Wilson's groundbreaking holistic colour research, and co-edited Goethe, Ritter und die Polarität, an historical and scientific investigation of the polarity of optical phenomena.